-Amy Frew - Lawyer
+Amy Frew - Lawyer (currently on leave of absence)

 Amy Frew joined the Human Rights Law Centre in 2015.
 Working within the Asylum Seeker and Refugee Rights Unit, Amy manages the Unit’s work with pro bono partner firms, other community legal centres, community organisations and advocates.
 She assisted on the high court challenge to Australia’s offshore detention regime, Plaintiff M68 v Minister for Immigration and Border Protection and Ors.